Medical Tourism for Guyana Residents: Complete Guide to Affordable Healthcare in Colombia and Panama

 How Much Do Cardiac Procedures Cost?

 Panama specializes in cardiac care through its Johns Hopkins partnership.
 Hospital Punta Pacifica performs cardiac bypass for $24,000.
-This is comparable to Guyana’s estimated range.
-The difference is Johns Hopkins protocols and 24/7 cardiac monitoring.
+Routine cardiac bypass is not consistently available inside Guyana, so this represents direct access rather than a like-for-like price comparison.
+The advantage is Johns Hopkins protocols and 24/7 cardiac monitoring.
 U.S.-trained surgeons perform all cardiac procedures.

 What Does a Complete Medical Trip Cost?